 - Flashback to a prophetic note from August 2011

-- Reminder: the 2 parties agree broadly agree on many key issues
+- The 2 parties agree on so many key issues

 (1) Introduction to our new politics

 While the shutdown and debt crisis probably ends in days or a few weeks, the lessons we learn from it can help us better manage the many crises that lie ahead.
 The two great lessons:

 - Our government’s structure is exceptional because it is flawed, and so copied by few other nations.
 Part two discussed this.

 - The two Tea Party and Evangelical factions of the GOP have allied, becoming a powerful force in US politics.
 This crisis shows that they have become a disruptive due to their alienation and unwillingness to compromise.

 The first is the dynamite, the second the detonator.
 But the problem was inevitable, and would eventually have emerged, during this crisis or some future crisis.
 The Founders hated and feared “factions”, but made few provisions in the political system for their management.